hatziliontos/pres10/README.md

 A Raspberry Pi Model B plays the role of a web server which is constantly monitoring pressure values of a 0-10bar piezoelectric sensor, installed on a municipal water distribution pipe.
 The sensor is connected to a Lantronix xsenso 4-20mA converter.
 Both RaspB+Lantronix belong to the same local ethernet subnetwork.
-Code inside RaspB is a node.js file which performs specific cyclic operations.
+Code running inside RaspB is a node.js file which performs specific cyclic operations.

 User Interface
 ======